pintub/dataStructure-algo/Graph.md

     - Related Notes
       - :bulb: BFS, never DFS.
 Think harder WHY
       - One variation is start w/ source node, other problems go via outer loop.
 Disconnected components are anyway at ∞ distance from source
       - use Q + nodeVsDistanceFromSourceMap .
-When you reach a node, mark distance = PreviousNodeDistanceFromSource + 1.
+When you reach a node, mark distance = parentNodeDistanceFromSource + 1.
 Each value in this map is updated only once because of BFS way of traversal & each edge is of unit weight.
 Finally, nodeVsDistanceFromSourceMap is the result. nodeVsVisitedFlagMap no more required.
+Each node is visited only once in this algorithm unlinke next 2 problems.
       - Space = O(2*V)
       - Time = O(V+E)
   - UnDirected non-Unit non-negative Weighted Graph (Dijkstra's Algorithm)
     - Related Notes
       - Similar to UnDirected Unit weighted Graph  (Greedy problem)
       - BFS used, Priority Q(instead of Q) + nodeVsDistanceFromSourceMap
-      - Priority Q's comparision-key is "distanceFromSource", each node has both weight & node info
+      - Priority Q's comparision-key is "distanceFromSource", each node has both distanceFromSource & node label
       - Start with <source node, 0> in PQ
       - Distance for a node in map can get updated multiple times, keep the minimum of existing and incoming value.
 If distance is updated, push to Priority Q. So a variation is, a node can enter priority Q multiple times unlike other problems.
 It's okay to have duplicate nodes(with different distanceFromSource) in PQ at any moment
   - Weighted DAG (Extension of Topological Sorting)
     - Related Notes :bulb:
-      - First, Do topological sorting using DFS and stack(You can do BFS kahn's algorithm as well).<br/> Then maintain a nodeVsDistanceFromSourceMap.
-Pop from stack and mark distance of a Node = min(existing Value in map, PreviousNodeDistanceFromSource + weight<br/>
+      - First, Do topological sorting using DFS and stack(You can do BFS kahn's algorithm and use a ordered-list as well).<br/>
+        Then maintain a nodeVsDistanceFromSourceMap.
+Intialize with In.MAX values.<br/>
+        Pop from stack and for each neighboe, mark distance of a neighboe = min(existing Value in map, parentNodeDistanceFromSource + weight)<br/>
         Distance in nodeVsDistanceFromSourceMap might get updated more than once.
       - [Solve this Problem, Start from Stack](./resources/graph/ShortestPathProblemExamplesToSolve.png)
   - Negative Weighted Graph (Bellman-Ford Algorithm)

 #### :crossed_swords:Continue w/ Karumanchi's Book

-##### :rocket: Minimum Spanning Tree for Weighted UnDirected Graph(MST)
+##### :rocket: Minimum Spanning Tree for `Weighted UnDirected Graph`(MST)
 - Definition
   - Spanning tree: 1.
 Graph converted to tree with V nodes and V-1 edges 2.
 Each pair of node is reachable 3.
 No Cycle present
   - MST : Spanning tree with minimum Total-Weight